spin-org/thermomatic/README.md

 ## Bonus objectives

-If you feel like spending a bit more time on this challenge you may also extend your implementation to support the following HTTP GET endpoints:
+If you feel like spending a bit more time on this challenge, you may also extend your implementation to support the following HTTP GET endpoints:

 - `/stats`: returns a JSON document which contains runtime statistical information about the server (i.e. number of goroutines, bytes read per second, etc.).
 - `/readings/:imei`: if the device is online returns a JSON representation of the last reading the device has sent (timestamped)